My Little Pony Season 3 Review - Not The Best Season

 Apple Bloom and the CMCs make up with Babs and she joins the Crusaders, and she stands up to them when Silver Spoon and Diamond Tiara come back.

 I liked how this episode handled the issue of bullying.
 A lot of children's cartoons handle this issue as if the bullies are another species of sub-standard intelligence who express themselves with their fists only.
 However, in MLP, the issue is explored as much from the perspective of the bully as from the perspective of the victims.
 This balanced look at the issue gives it more depth.Sure, Silver Spoon and Diamond Tiara are still generic, one-dimensional bully characters who look down their noses at anyone they think of as beneath them due to their upper-class upbringing.
 I've known girls like that.

 But Babs Seed is not treated like they are.
 She's a more complex character, who is revealed as someone who bullies others to deflect attention from her own failings and to distance herself from a common target who appears weak.
 This really gets into what I think the majority of kids who bully are actually doing in the real world.
 By bullying, they can earn a place at the top of the social hierarchy and also keep themselves protected from being targeted.

 This episode also has some clever humor and a good song.
 All in all, one of my favorite Cutie Mark Crusader episodes.
 (I also thought Babs' Brooklyn accent was sort of adorable.)

-At times it feels a bit after-school special-ish, but that's only because the writers are trying to make this show classify as educational.
+At times it feels a bit like an after-school special, but that's only because the writers are trying to make this show classify as educational.
 And sometimes doing that means being just a little bit cliché at times.
 What I'm saying is, you're not going to see anything you haven't seen in other cartoons' Very Special Episodes on the subject of bullying.
 But this one is done with a lot of heart, maturity, and finesse.